If you have a Google Pixel 5 and want to turn off 5G, there is three main way to do it, depending on the carrier and country you live in.

-Since 5G is currently not widely available, this often has little impact for bandwidth speed.
+Since 5G is currently not widely available in some locations, this often has little impact for bandwidth speed.

 The main ways to turn off 5G include using the Android Testing Screen, Safe mode, and using an app.